In contrast to some other insurance products, holding more than one life insurance policy may be the right option to suit your circumstances.

-The most common type of such products is known as over-50s lifelong protection, policies which are typically sold on the fact that there's guaranteed acceptance without a medical check.
+The most common type of such products is known as over-50s life insurance plans, or lifelong protection, which are typically sold on the fact that there's guaranteed acceptance without a medical check.

 Note that these products can be controversial, though, and there may be more effective ways to provide for your descendants after you've gone.